What is a PRIIPs KID?

 - UCITS funds (given a two year delay in implementation until 31 December 2019)

 Under the regulation, manufacturers/issuers are obliged to produce a Key Information Document (KID) for each product in scope.
 The KID is a 3-page document which must be provided in the local language of the investor and be published on the company website prior to product being offered to retail investors.
 Any distributor or financial intermediary, who sells or provides advice about PRIIPs to a retail investor or receives a buy order on a PRIIP from a retail investor, must provide the investor with a KID.

 Example of Key Information Document (KID):

-All KIDs issued are manufactured by Nordea Bank AB
+All KIDs issued are manufactured by Nordea Bank Abp.

-The regulation comes into effect 1 January 2018.
+The regulation came into effect on 1 January 2018.

 The information provided within this website is intended for background information only.
 The views and other information provided herein are the current views of Nordea Markets as of the date of publication and are subject to change without notice.
 The information provided within this website is not an exhaustive description of the described product or the risks related to it, and it should not be relied on as such, nor is it a substitute for the judgement of the recipient.

 The information provided within this website is not intended to constitute and does not constitute investment advice nor is the information intended as an offer or solicitation for the purchase or sale of any financial instrument.
 The information provided within this website has no regard to the specific investment objectives, the financial situation or particular needs of any particular recipient.
 Relevant and specific professional advice should always be obtained before making any investment or credit decision.
 It is important to note that past performance is not indicative of future results.